Employee Benefits Questions to Ask During Open Enrollment

 What is an Embedded Out-of-Pocket maximum?

 You’re probably also familiar with the term out-of-pocket maximum, but may be wondering what an embedded out-of-pocket-maximum is.
-Similar to an embedded deductible, once a covered person under a family plan reaches the individual out-of-pocket maximum that individuals remaining expenses will be paid at 100%, even if the family out-of-pocket has not been satisfied.
+Similar to an embedded deductible, once a covered person under a family plan reaches the individual out-of-pocket maximum that individuals remaining expenses will be paid at 100 percent, even if the family out-of-pocket has not been satisfied.

 Also, once an individual or combination of individuals meets the remaining portion of the family out-of-pocket maximum, it would be considered satisfied.